evanacox/honors-forum-project/docs/language/high_level.md

 Think of this like breaking down an English sentence into subject(s), verbs operating on those subjects, and other parts of a sentence, and figuring out what each part refers to/means.

 This representation is typically called an "AST."
-This is actually an abbreviation, and what it means will be explained in a later article.
+This is actually an abbreviation for "abstract syntax tree," you don't need to remember that.
+What that actually *is* will be explained in a later article.

 ### Analysis
 This step varies wildly depending on the programming language / compiler, but in general this amounts to "making sure the code makes sense."